 a.
 No student shall threaten, coerce, harass or intimidate another person or identifiable group of persons, in a manner that is unlawful or in violation of a constitutionally valid university policy, while on university premises or at university-sponsored activities based in whole or in part upon any of the protected statuses included in Section 103 of The Code.
 Statuses include race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information, or veteran status.

 b.
 No student shall engage in unlawful harassment leading to a hostile environment.
-Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria: It is:
+Unlawful harassment includes conduct that creates a hostile environment by meeting the following criteria:

 i.
 Directed toward a particular person or persons;